SAP-samples/teched2025-DA267/exercises/ex6_pex_calc/ex6.1_data_action/README.md

 ![](../../../images/ex6.1_12.png)

 12. Validate the script.
 Then save.

+In [exercise 6.2](../ex6.2_pex_execution), we will run this data action in a story and review the results.